 A money mule is someone who is used to transfer and launder illegally acquired money on behalf of someone else.
-These scams can happen in several ways and can be related to online dating, work-at-home jobs or prizes.
+These scams can happen in several ways and can be related to online dating, work-at-home jobs or gifts and prizes.
 Scammers will send money to you and then ask you to send some of it to someone else.
-It may seem like a good idea since they are giving you some of the money, but they don’t tell you the money is stolen.
+It may seem like a good idea since they are giving you some of the money, however they don’t tell you the money is stolen.
 There never was a relationship, job or prize – only a series of carefully crafted lies to lure you in to the scam.

 How Do Money Mule Scams Work?

 A scammer will pose as someone who might offer you a job, say you’ve won a sweepstakes or start an online relationship with you.
 Whatever the story, next they want to send you money – and then ask you to send it to someone else.
 They often advise you to wire the money or use gift cards.
 However, that money is stolen and the scammer is using you as a “money mule.”
-If you deposit a scammer’s check, it may clear, but when the bank finds out it’s a fake check, you’ll have to repay the bank.
+If you deposit a scammer’s check, it may clear, but when the bank finds out it’s a fake check, you’ll be responsible for repaying the bank.
 And if you help a scammer move stolen money – even if you did so unknowingly – you could get into legal trouble.

 Who is at Risk and How are Money Mules Recruited?

-Types of Money Mules
+What are the Types of Money Mule Scams?

 Unwitting or Unknowing – Individuals are unaware they are part of a larger scheme